 This should be a given.
 What is Easter without an egg hunt for the kiddos?
 Start simple and do an indoor hunt with just a few eggs.
 New crawlers or walkers will be delighted to stumble upon these odd-shaped things filled with age-appropriate treats.
 Babies who still need to be carried will also love these new, shiny things to explore.
 You can put all the eggs in an obvious spot or just give them in a fun, little basket.

 It may be messy, hard, or nearly impossible this first year, but babies love new textures and getting messy.
 If you aren’t feeling brave enough to break out the dye, Easter stickers work great for little fingers.

 Everyone loves breakfast!
 Go all out and make a delicious morning meal with all the fixings.
 Try waffles, eggs, omelets, bacon, sausage, toast, oatmeal, pancakes, or whatever you desire.
-Your baby may not be able to partake much (if at all!) the first year, but as they grow they will love helping you cook this special meal.
+Your baby may not be able to partake much (if at all!) the first year, but as he or she grows there will be a love of helping you cook this special meal.
 Plus, there is an added bonus of quality family time.

 Plant an Easter Garden/Tree

 These Easter traditions to start with your baby can grow as your baby does.
-Your baby may not remember their first Easter, but you will.
-Take the time to make their first Easter special.
-It’s a great start to great childhood memories.
+Your baby may not remember his or her first Easter, but you will.
+Take the time to make the first Easter special.
+It’s a great start to long-lasting childhood memories.

 Read our other articles on Easter: